Food and drink

 Coffee and tea, and even the sugar you add to sweeten them, are sourced from plants.
 About 1.5 billion cups of coffee and over 3 billion cups of tea are consumed worldwide every day, so the plants from which these drinks are produced are clearly important to many people’s lives.

 All alcoholic drinks are made using plant material.
 Beer, perhaps the world’s oldest alcoholic drink, is produced using malted cereal grains.
 Hops (Humulus lupulus) can also be added to provide flavour and the characteristic bitter taste.
-Many other alcoholic drinks are fruit-based, such as wine, which is made using grapes, and cider, from apples.
+Many alcoholic drinks are fruit-based, such as wine, which is made using grapes, and cider, from apples.

 Herbs and spices